benmvp/benmvp.com/content/minishops/zero-to-react-with-hooks/index.md

 - Already have experience developing in React with class components (consider the [React Component Classes to Hooks]() minishop instead)
 - Already have dabbled with hooks in React (consider the [TypeScript for React Developers](/minishops/typescript-for-react-developers/) minishop instead)

-## What is a "minishop"?
+## What are "minishops"?

-A minishop by Ben Ilegbodu is a fully-remote workshop that lasts only 3 hours long.
-It’s highly-focused, covering only the concepts you want to learn so that you can get on with the rest of your day.
+Minishops by Ben Ilegbodu are fully-remote workshops that last about 3 hours.
+They're highly-focused, covering only the concepts you want to learn so that you can level up your skills and get on with the rest of your day.
 By keeping it short, you’re able to absorb and retain the information before fatigue sets in and other distractions get in the way.

 To learn more about minishops, read the [Introducing Minishops]() blog post.